The X-shooter Spectral Library (XSL): Data Release 3: Comparison with literature spectra and colours

 We refer to Section 4.5.3 of \citet{DR2} for the $J$, $H$ and $K_s$ photometry colour comparisons of these spectra.
-As the overlap between the XSL VIS spectral range and that of (E-)IRTF is small, we have not compared the colours across the X-shooter arms.
+As the overlap between the XSL VIS spectral range and that of (E-)IRTF is small, we did not compare the colours across the X-shooter arms.

 We calculate the $D$-statistic at IRTF resolution for the wavelength range of E-IRTF, with the telluric and dichroic areas masked.
 This is also done separately for the VIS region of the XSL spectra, to see if there are noticeable issues with the NIR scaling factors.
 Comparisons are shown in Fig.~\ref{fig:D_IRTF_XSL}.
 We find that 55 of the 71 spectra match better than $D = 0.05$, and an additional 12 spectra match better than $D = 0.1$.
 That leaves 4 spectra with unsatisfactory matches.
-We investigate these spectra in Fig.~\ref{fig:IRTFstars}, where the ratios between XSL and (E-)IRTF spectra in the bottom panel reveals large slope differences between HD 160365 (X0141), HD 65583 (X0566) and HD 213042 (X0430). \citet{EIRTF} saw similar slope differences between some IRTF and (E)-IRTF stars, but we see differences with stars from both IRTF and E-IRTF.
+We investigate these spectra in Fig.~\ref{fig:IRTFstars}, where the ratios between XSL and (E-)IRTF spectra in the bottom panel reveals large slope differences between HD 160365 (X0141), HD 65583 (X0566), and HD 213042 (X0430). \citet{EIRTF} saw similar slope differences between some IRTF and (E)-IRTF stars, but we see differences with stars from both IRTF and E-IRTF.
 Moreover, \citet{DR2} found signs of discontinuity between the $J$ and the $H$ band, although their comparison between the XSL and the theoretical spectra did not show errors larger than a few percent.
 Most of these four spectra also show significant residuals from the telluric correction of XSL. {}

-We have also measured various NIR absorption-line indices on the 14\,\AA\ LIS from (E-)IRTF and XSL spectra, shown in Fig.~\ref{fig:IRTF_XLS_Lick}, with error bars taken from Monte Carlo samples of the XSL spectra.
-There is an overall good agreement between the indices shown, but some show noteworthy differences: for example, CaT shows erratic behaviour.
+We also measured various NIR absorption-line indices on the 14\,\AA\ LIS from (E-)IRTF and XSL spectra, shown in Fig.~\ref{fig:IRTF_XLS_Lick}, with error bars taken from Monte Carlo samples of the XSL spectra.
+There is an overall good agreement between the indices shown, but some show noteworthy differences; for example, CaT shows erratic behaviour.
 Figure \ref{fig:IRTFstars} shows 10\,nm-scale features in the residual spectrum that could explain these discrepancies.

-Figure \ref{fig:MILES_IRTF_XSL} shows four spectra in common between MILES, IRTF and XSL.
+Figure \ref{fig:MILES_IRTF_XSL} shows four spectra in common between MILES, IRTF, and XSL.
 The IRTF reddened spectra have been extinction corrected using the XSL values.
-While the comparison with MILES shows small scale residuals, the comparison with the IRTF show spectra more global slope differences.
+While the comparison with MILES shows small-scale residuals, the comparison with the IRTF show spectra with more global slope differences.